muledagnaw/Power-BI-Data-Visualization-Projects/README.md

 ## 🧩 Project 1

 ### 🔍 Overview
-The goal was to transform raw Excel data into a **professionally designed, interactive Power BI report** and publish it to the Power BI Service for sharing and collaboration.
+The goal was to transform raw Excel data into a **professionally designed, interactive Power BI report** .

 ---